otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that changes the working directory to the users home directory >  README.md

-echo A script that changes the working directory to the users home directory
+A script that displays the current directory contents in a long format